galirage/Arrow-Guided-VLM-Enhancing-Flowchart-Understanding-via-Arrow-Direction-Encoding/README.md

 ### pipeline dataset
 The images in the `images/` directory are samples of the data used in the pipeline.
 The corresponding inference results of the detection model are stored in the `json/` directory.

+## 📝  License
+This project is released under the Apache 2.0 license.